Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MQLuFiVQPYY.md

 # [December 15th, 2020 Livestream](../2020-12-15.md)
 ## Q&A: Could it be released to the Modding Community to polish and release it as a Mod?
 https://www.youtube.com/watch?v=MQLuFiVQPYY
-This question was possibly duplicated with a more recent answer: October 26th, 2021 Update 5 Launch Stream and Patch Notes Video Q&A: Are you going to do FICS⁕MAS this year? [https://youtube.com/embed/Rumqu_lyapg?autoplay=1&start=14624&end=14669](https://youtube.com/embed/Rumqu_lyapg?autoplay=1&start=14624&end=14669)
+This question was possibly duplicated with a more recent answer: [November 9th, 2021 Livestream Q&A: FICS⁕MAS?](./yt-kpaIwFsaOAo.md) [https://www.youtube.com/watch?v=kpaIwFsaOAo](https://www.youtube.com/watch?v=kpaIwFsaOAo)

 ### Topics